kharitonov-ivan/multi-object-tracking-in-python/README.md

 # Multi-Object-Tracking-in-python

-Python implementation of this course [youtube 📺](https://www.youtube.com/channel/UCa2-fpj6AV8T6JK1uTRuFpw/featured):
+This repository contains implementation of various multi-object trackers.
+Main goal is to demonstrate principles of work this trackers in educational proposes.
+This project is built upon this course [youtube 📺](https://www.youtube.com/channel/UCa2-fpj6AV8T6JK1uTRuFpw/featured) and MATLAB open sourced implementations.

+You can dive into in tutorial notebook (locally or in colab).
+Or explore code explicitly.

 # Installation in virtualenv